-CLEP exams provide an "official transcript"...this is your third-party proof showing there is external documentation.
+CLEP tests provide an "official transcript".
+This is your third-party proof showing there is external documentation.

 Since freshman classes are basic courses, by taking a ClEP test you do not have to take the time to relearn things you already know.

 This lets you to take more advanced classes sooner, therefore helping you graduate sooner...AND each exam can be worth from 3 to 6 credits toward college courses.

 Because there in not a national policy on ClEP, sometime it can be confusing because every college has its own policy on accepting CLEP.